 Information will continue to be released according to normal agency practices.
-The Corporate Relations branch will manage all incoming and outgoing ministerial correspondence.
+The Engagement Team will manage all incoming and outgoing ministerial correspondence.

-For all requests not covered by the section above, officers will:
+For all requests not covered by the sections above, officers will:

-- direct the person to the information if it is already publicly available - consider asking for a request in writing to provide greater clarity around the information being sought, and to whom the information is to be provided - decide whether the information can be released to the person in full or in part, taking into consideration factors such as:

-- third parties who may have provided commercial in confidence information or information provided strictly in confidence - personal privacy decisions must be consistent with the Personal Information Privacy Protection Principles as set out in the Personal Information Protection Act 2004 - confidentiality information provided in confidence (commercial or otherwise) - copyright or ownership of the material - the exemptions outlined in the RTI Act - contractual obligations that may relate to the information - ${\circ}$ defamation - if the information is part of an ongoing investigation or legal action - contact the Corporate Relations branch if advice is required in relation to the handling of a request where above considerations may apply - release any of the requested information that can be disclosed and where applicable inform the person of any relevant information that cannot be disclosed in this way and provide the person with advice on their rights to apply for an assessed disclosure to obtain access to any information which cannot be actively disclosed
+- direct the person to the information if it is already publicly available; - consider asking for a request in writing to provide greater clarity around the information being sought, and to whom the information is to be provided; - decide whether the information can be released to the person in full or in part, taking into consideration factors such as: - third parties who may have provided commercial in confidence information or information provided strictly in confidence - personal privacy decisions must be consistent with the Personal Information Privacy Principles as set out in the Personal Information Protection Act 2004 - o confidentiality information provided in confidence (commercial or otherwise) - o copyright or ownership of the material - o the exemptions outlined in the Act - o contractual obligations that may relate to the information - o defamation - o if the information is part of an ongoing investigation or legal action; - contact the Engagement Team if advice is required in relation to handling a request where the above considerations may apply; and - release any of the information that can be disclosed and where applicable inform the person of any relevant information that cannot be disclosed in this way and provide the person with advice on their rights to apply for an Assessed Disclosure to obtain access to any information which cannot be actively disclosed.